ehsan11100/AdGuard/FAQ.md

     ```

 1. Check if the `Server` IP address is the one on which AdGuard Home is
     running.
-If no, then you need to configure your device, see
+If not, you need to configure your device, see
     [below](#defaultdns).

 1. Ensure that your request to `example.org` appears in the AdGuard Home UI on
     the Query Log page.
-If not, then you need to configure AdGuard Home to
+If not, you need to configure AdGuard Home to listen on
-    listen on the specified network interface.
-The most straightforward way to
+    the specified network interface.
+The most straightforward way to do so is
-    do so is to reinstall AdGuard Home with default settings.
+    to reinstall AdGuard Home with default settings.

-Now that you are sure that your device uses AdGuard Home as its default DNS
+If you are sure that your device uses AdGuard Home as its default DNS server,
-server, the problem might be in AdGuard Home misconfiguration.
-Please check and
+but the problem persists, it might have something to do with an AdGuard Home
-ensure that:
+misconfiguration.
+Please check and ensure that:

 1. You have the “Block domains using filters and hosts files” setting enabled
     on the “Settings → General settings” page.

-1. You have the appropriate safety mechanisms, such as parental control,
+1. You have the appropriate safety mechanisms, such as Parental Control,
     enabled on the “Settings → General settings”.

 1. You have the appropriate filters enabled on the “Filters → DNS blocklists”
     page.

-1. You don't have any filters that may interfere enabled on the “Filters → DNS
+1. You don't have any exception rule lists that may allow the requests enabled
-    allowlists” page.
+    on the “Filters → DNS allowlists” page.

-1. You don't have any DNS rewrites that may interfere on the “Filters → DNS
+1. You don't have any DNS rewrites that may interfere with the “Filters → DNS
     rewrites” page.

-1. You don't have any custom filtering rules that may interfere on the “Filters
+1. You don't have any custom filtering rules that may interfere with the
-    → Custom filtering rules” page.
+    “Filters → Custom filtering rules” page.